open-toolchain/toolchain-to-template/README.md

 - chmod u+x download_pipeline.sh
 - ./export.sh

-- verify it generated a folder toolchain-<datestamp>/.bluemix folder with a toolchain.yml file and pipeline_*.yml files
+- verify it generated a folder toolchain-*datestamp*/.bluemix/ with a toolchain.yml file and pipeline_*.yml files

-- create a new git repo, check in the .bluemix folders and files into the new git repo (can be private, but would need a token to access).
+- create a new git repo, check in the .bluemix folder and files into the new git repo (can be private, but would need a token to access).

 - Compose a URL to the setup/deploy page: https://cloud.ibm.com/devops/setup/deploy?repository=https://us-south.git.cloud.ibm.com/myrepo/try-from-toolchain-generated&env_id=ibm:yp:us-south&repository_token=some-token